-At March 22, 2022, we had 75,938 shares of Series A Preferred Stock, 72,556 shares of Series B Preferred Stock, and 54,587 shares of Series C Preferred Stock outstanding.
+At March 2, 2023, we had 85,454 shares of Series A Preferred Stock, 81,629 shares of Series B Preferred Stock, and 61,156 shares of Series C Preferred Stock outstanding.
 The shares of Convertible Preferred Stock bear dividends at a rate of 12% per annum, which are cumulative and accrue daily from the date of issuance on the \$1,000 stated value.
 Such dividends are payable quarterly and may be paid in cash or in-kind.
 No dividends may be paid to holders of our common stock while accumulated dividends remain unpaid on the Convertible Preferred Stock.

-Further, we are required, on the earlier of (i) ten (10) business days following a FID Event (as defined in the certificates of designations of the Convertible Preferred Stock) and (ii) the date that is the tenth (10th) anniversary of the closings of the issuances of the Convertible Preferred Stock, as applicable, to convert all of the (i) the Series A Preferred Stock into shares of Company common stock at a conversion price of \$6.53 per share of Company common stock, (ii) the Series B Preferred Stock into shares of Company common stock at a conversion price of \$6.57 per share of Company common stock and (iii) the Series C Preferred Stock into shares of Company common stock at a conversion price of \$3.28 per share of Company common stock.
+Further, we are required, on the earlier of (i) ten (10) business days following a FID Event (as defined in the certificates of designations of the Convertible Preferred Stock) and (ii) the date that is the tenth (10th) anniversary of the closings of the issuances of the Convertible Preferred Stock, as applicable, to convert all of the (i) the Series A Preferred Stock into shares of Company common stock at a conversion price of \$5.48 per share of Company common stock, (ii) the Series B Preferred Stock into shares of Company common stock at a conversion price of \$2.98 per share of Company common stock, with such conversion prices in each case calculated as of December 31, 2022.
 The conversion of the Convertible Preferred Stock would directly dilute the holders of our common stock.
-In the event we are liquidated while shares of Convertible Preferred Stock will be entitled to receive a preferred liquidation distribution, plus any accumulated and unpaid dividends, before holders of our common stock receive any distributions.
+In the event we are liquidated while shares of Convertible Preferred Stock are outstanding, holders of Convertible Preferred Stock will be entitled to receive a preferred liquidation distribution, plus any accumulated and unpaid dividends, before holders of our common stock receive any distributions.